What was the Second Great Awakening?

 While the story of the creation of the Mormon church is unique, it is just one example of a religious fervor that gripped the United States during the Second Great Awakening.

 The Second Great Awakening changed Americans' understanding of their relationship with God.
-The movement rejected Calvinism and promoted the idea that humans not only had free will, but could determine, through their actions, whether or not they deserved salvation.
-This version of Christian philosophy became widely accepted during this time because it gave
+The movement rejected Calvinism and promoted the idea that humans not only had freewill but could determine, through their actions, whether or not they deserved salvation.
+This version of Christian philosophy became widely accepted during this time because it gave people more control over their spiritual lives.
+It gave them people agency in their own religious lives that Calvinism had denied them.

 Bibliography and Suggested Readings